Thursday, January 10, 2013

 Unions Are Impotent

-With many other occupations in a similar position this impotency is demonstrated as robotics are introduced to the automotive industry or electronic mail to the postal sector.
+With many other occupations in a similar position, this impotency is demonstrated as robotics are introduced to the automotive industry or electronic mail to the postal sector.
 Certainly the unions involved are very powerful but in such circumstances functionally moot as a response to the elimination of jobs and reduction in employee wages and benefits.

-Absent protection of what is our livelihood academics cannot effectively steward the civic enterprise we serve - higher education.
+Absent protection of what is our livelihood, academics cannot effectively steward the civic enterprise we serve - higher education.
 The threat comes from the distinct possibility that its provision will become even more centralized in hands of the relatively few institutions (and their faculty employees) still required by a fully evolved virtual higher education system.

 In 50 years of technological advancement in e-education how many institutions will be required to service the globe?
 Is it the 4000 or so that exist in the US now?
 And how many academics will be required?

-Of course as the cost of such technology inevitably goes down perhaps instead there will be a wealth of those who on some measure are qualified and prepared to offer the service independently of institutional employers.
+Of course as the cost of such technology inevitably goes down. perhaps instead there will be a wealth of those who on some measure are qualified and prepared to offer the service independently of institutional employers.
 We are already seeing many examples of such academic entrepreneurialism.

 I encourage academics to take this sort of path, but under the protection and direction of the professional or cooperative service models.